nitisha-b/AvatarDatingWebsite/README.md

-# Project 0
+# CS50 Project 0

-Web Programming with Python and JavaScript
+As a part of *CS50 - Web Programming with Python and JavaScript*, this project is a website created using HTML, CSS, and Bootstrap.